isomerpages/govtech-corp/media/technews/_posts/2020-06-29-post-Two reasons why Singapore is sticking with TraceTogether’s protocol.md

-designed to meet the country’s needs, TraceTogether and the underlying BlueTrace protocol are an example of how tech can be harnessed to support a very human endeavour—the specialised and professional work of our contact tracers.
-Watch out for the second part of this series, where we’ll be sharing ongoing efforts to improve TraceTogether by engaging with the wider community.</p>
+designed to meet the country’s needs, TraceTogether and the underlying BlueTrace protocol are an example of how tech can be harnessed to support a very human endeavour—the specialised and professional work of our contact tracers.</p>
+<p>Watch out for the second part of this series, where we’ll be sharing ongoing
+efforts to improve TraceTogether by engaging with the wider community.</p>